-40 Stuard (92) confirms the many efforts at water supply nearby, by boats, and when this was not enough the aqueduct from the Ombla river (about 10km distant) with the Onofrio fountain at the city-end.
+42 Stuard (1992) also confirms the many efforts at providing water supply by boat, and when this became insufficient the building of an aqueduct from the Ombla River (about 10km distant), with the Onofrio fountain at the city end.
 She notes that with these projects, a new set of archival books began to be kept, Libri reformationes with data on many community projects.
-Unlike some other authors who attribute much of Ragusa's effective governance to Venetian customs, or homes for orphans and indigents should be included as infrastructural provision for the populace, and a part of the health care system.
+Unlike some other authors who attribute much of Ragusa's effective governance to Venetian customs, or make no attribution, Stuard in this chapter mentions several times the legacy from Byzantium for health care and public infrastructure.
+Janeković-Römer (2006) also gives the Byzantian legacy a lot of credit.